 User testing involves watching people use your site or app to see what difficulties they have.
-Guerrilla user tests can be done in a number of ways (covered below) but what they have in common is that they are relatively unplanned and quick to conduct.
+Guerrilla user tests can take a few different forms (covered below) but what they have in common is that they are relatively unplanned and quick to conduct.
 They're also usually done in-person rather than remotely.

-The main purpose of these tests is for sense-checking your work as you go along and for testing out ideas with people who are coming to the project afresh.
+The main purpose of these tests is for sense-checking your work as you go along and for testing out ideas on people who are coming to the project afresh.
 You'll discover usability issues with your work and whether people understand what they're interacting with.

-It's probably the most useful type of evidence for ‘works-in-progress’ as it doesn't require a completed product to gather evidence on.
+It's probably the most useful evidence method for ‘works-in-progress’ as it doesn't require a completed product to gather evidence on.
 You can even test with sketches or paper prototypes.
-It's missing some of the scientific rigour of other user testing methods but it certainly beats sitting around and theorising or guessing at what you think users are going to do.
+It's missing some of the scientific rigour of other user testing methods but it certainly beats sitting around and theorising or guessing at what users are going to do.

-First off, a bit of prep: think about what you're testing and decide the tasks you want people to carry out on your design (two or three tasks is about right for this).
-If you're showing a single screen then decide what your question to them will be (and make sure it isn't a leading one).
+First off, a bit of preparation: think about what you're testing and decide the tasks you want people to carry out on your design (two or three tasks is about right for this type of test).
+If you're just showing a single screen then decide what your primary question to them will be (and make sure it isn't a leading one).

-It's then a matter of finding people and getting them to try out your design or prototype.
+The main challenge for this type of test is finding relevant people and getting them to try out your design or prototype.
 As with most types of user testing, five users is a good number to aim for but if it's quick to get a couple more then do so.

 You should be aiming to take about 5-10 minutes of their time.
 If you've got a big prototype then focus on the things you're most unsure about or run multiple guerrilla tests.